dataiku/dss-plugin-box.com/README.md

 - Edit the `DATADIR/config/dip.properties` file and add the following key: `dku.datasets.external.no_connection.allowClear=true`
 - Share an empty directory with the box.com dss app.
 It is important that it does not contain data you want to keep: **the entire structure contained inside this directory can be deleted by the plugin**.
-- In the flow, create your target box.com dataset first, by selecting the box.com plugin in the dataset list.
+- In the flow, first create your target box.com dataset, by selecting the box.com plugin in the dataset list.
 - Browse to your target directory, name this new dataset and press **create**
 - If the following message appears : `An invalid argument has been encountered : Missing parameters for CSV` got to the dataset *Settings > Format / Preview* and set *Quoting style*